mmtree/make_figures_for_publication_tutorial/Tutorial 1 - basics/README.md

 4. How to easily add text and math latex annotations to panel in inkscape.

 5. How to easily align and space all content in panel.

+6. How to save figure content as an appropriate file size.

+This tutorial uses the following programs

+1. Matlab (or python)

+2. Inkscape

+3. Latex